boserohan/netmet/netmet-privacy-policy.md

-# Extension Privacy Policy
+# NetMet Privacy Policy (chrome extension)

 ## Data Collection

-User data collected and stored explicitly from users using the NetMet chrome extension:
+User data collected and stored explicitly from users using the NetMet chrome extension include:
 1. IP Address
 2. City

+Data is transmitted to and stored as encrypted information within Technical University of Munich data centers.
+Data being used is strictly for research purposes.

 ## Chrome Storage API